Hendrix-CS/csci320/index.md

 Once a project is graded, if a student wishes to revise it to achieve a higher level, the student should first meet with the professor to discuss the planned revisions.
 The student may thereafter resubmit the revised project when ready.

 Each student should have a [GitHub](https://github.com/) account.
-For each programming project, the student should create a **private** GitHub repository to store the project.
-The student should add [Dr. Ferrer](https://github.com/gjf2a) as a contributor to the project.
-When the project is due, he will download the repository onto his own machine for grading.
+Each student should create one **private** GitHub repository that contains all of their code for Parts 1 and 2 of the course, and an additional **private** GitHub repository for Part 3 of the course.
+The student should add [Dr. Ferrer](https://github.com/gjf2a) as a contributor to each repository.
+When each project is due, he will download the repository onto his own machine for grading.

 ## <a name="finalproject">Final Project</a>